Protect your heart, your brain, and your health with these smart changes.

 - Follow a healthy lifestyle.

 As with most conditions, leading an active, healthy lifestyle will be one of your best medicines.
-Aim to exercise regularly, cut out smoking, and fill up on plenty of fruits, veggies, and whole grains as you can.
-Try to limit your alcohol consumption, too: Sticking to just one drink a day for women, and two for men, has been found to help lower blood pressure.
+Try to exercise regularly, cut out smoking, and fill up on plenty of fruits, veggies, and whole grains.
+Try to limit alcohol, too: Sticking to just one drink a day for women, and two for men, has been found to prevent high blood pressure.